babyw1nter/PixelmonInfoPlus/README.md

 ## Introduction

 Pixelmon Info Plus is a simple Minecraft Mod to show more info about Pixelmon.
 It can show Pokémon IV's and EV's on the GUI.
-Multiplayer and singleplayer are supported.
+Singleplayer and multiplayer(If this mod is installed on the server) are supported.

 ## Features